pavanvittanala/pavanvittanala/README.md

-- 👋 Hi, I’m Pavan Vittanala .. 😎️
+- 👋 Hi, I’m Pavan Vittanala .. ✨
 - 💻️ I'm a pessimist ,, so i always capture the best code .... 😎️
-- 👀 I’m interested in everything ..😗️
+- 👀 I’m interested in problem solving and web development .. 💡
-- 🌱 I’m currently a 3rd year undergraduate at GMRIT, Rajam
+- 🌱 I’m currently a 3rd year undergraduate at GMRIT, Rajam .. 🧑‍🎓
 - 💞️ Always available for new opportunities ..
 - 📫 Reach me at : vittanala2002@gmail.com

 <!---